pinga-lab/website/README.md

     position: PhD Student
     institution: Observatório Nacional
     location: Rio de Janeiro, Brasil
+    period: 2015-2018
     layout: person

 * Use the date that you started on the group.
 * `position` should be one of: `PhD Student`, `MSc Student`, `Undergraduate Student`
+* `period` should be the year when you first started and the year when you left the group (use `Present` if you're still a member).

 Optional: